ahmedmaged6/Serverless-Registration-Project/README.md

 - The frontend is hosted on S3, and the backend functions handle the user registration flow using AWS Cognito.

 ---

-This README provides a clear, simple overview of your project and how to set it up!